-Our dog bite lawyers can help you if you were injured in an Ann Arbor dog bite attack.
+Our dog bite lawyers can help you if you were injured in a Flint dog bite attack.
 These attacks often result in serious injuries, including lacerations, puncture wounds, nerve damage, and broken bones.
 Dog bite victims incur hospital and medical expenses for their treatment and often need plastic surgery for scars and disfigurements caused by a bite.

 We have obtained significant settlements and verdicts for our clients injured in these dog bite attacks.
 Compensation is paid for pain and suffering, disfigurement, medical expenses, and lost wages.
 We can help you or someone you care about win the best settlement for your case.

 Many cities and counties have ordinances regarding dogs and the responsibilities of dog owners.
 An owner or keeper of a dog who violates any of these ordinances can be held liable for damages in a civil lawsuit to a dog bite victim.
 The ordinances can be used to prove a case in addition to other Michigan dog bite laws.

 In Flint, there are laws that apply to dog owners.
 These can be found in the Flint Township Ordinances.
 Specifically, they are as follows:

 Sec.
 6.14-4.
 Domestic animals running at large.

 - It shall be unlawful for any person owning, keeping, harboring or having charge of any domestic animal to suffer or permit the domestic animal to run at large.

 - A domestic animal shall be deemed to be running at large when the domestic animal shall wander unrestrained on any street, alley, park or public place or upon any private property other than that of the person owning, keeping, harboring or having charge of such domestic animal.
 A domestic animal shall be considered restrained if the domestic animal is on a leash no longer than eight feet and that leash is held by a person of sufficient size to control the domestic animal.